jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm run test:full:local
 ```

 This will first run your browser tests using Chromedriver.
 Browser tests are run first because they should be the best indicator that your app actually works.
-If they fail, the script exits, and you will see screenshots for the failed tests in `test-result-screenshots` (see the browser-tests section LINK HERE!!!!!!!!!!!! for more).
-If they succeed, then it moves onto the unit and API tests.
+If they fail, the script exits, and you will see screenshots for the failed tests in `test-result-screenshots` (see the Browser Tests section for more).
+If the browser tests succeed, then the script moves onto the unit and API tests.

 ### Unit Tests

-Unit tests have the same name and location as the files they are testing, with the exception of the file extension.
+A unit test file has the same name and location as the file it is designed to test, with the exception of the file extension.
 For example:

 ```
 /server